LazaroOnline/AwsAuthenticator/docs/DevelopersGuide.md

   - `PcAuthenticator`
   - `PcMultiFactorAuthenticator`
 - Show the countdown timer displaying until when the token is valid (not currently supported by the MFA NuGet library).
+  The countdown is 30 secs, tokens are created at the beginning of each minute from .00 to .30 secs, and from .30 to .00 secs.
+  A timer can be implemented to auto-renovate the token at the correct time.

 - Remember the window size and position after re-opening the app.
 - Hide the MFA Device Generator secret key:
     Currently it is stored in the `AppSettings.json` file as `MfaGeneratorSecretKey`.